-Occasionally the behaviour of a student may raise concerns about the risk to others should the same or similar behaviour occur again.

-The regulations below describe the University's procedure for identifying precautionary action to be taken as a consequence of its Duty of Care obligations to all members of the University community and to visitors.
+Occasionally the behaviour of a student may raise concerns about the risk to themself or others.
+The regulations below describe the University's procedure for identifying precautionary action to be taken as a consequence of its obligations to support the wellbeing and safety of all members of the University community and to visitors.
 These regulations also apply when a student's behaviour poses a risk to themselves, wherever this behaviour has occurred.
 These regulations describe precautionary actions taken to support the wellbeing of all.

 In taking action under these procedures the University is making no judgement on the behaviour of the student other than to determine the risks such behaviour indicates.
 Any action taken under these regulations is not a disciplinary action but failure to comply with any conditions imposed under these regulations will be considered 'misconduct' and a potential disciplinary issue.